France blames Spanghero bosses as UK probes horsemeat warning

 The FSA said last week six horses slaughtered in Britain had tested positive for bute and might have entered the human food chain.

-Irish authorities first discovered horsemeat in beef burgers made by firms in Ireland and Britain on Jan.
-15. However, the scandal widened two weeks ago when tests on beef lasagne made by the British unit of frozen foods group Findus showed the product contained up to 100 percent horsemeat.
+Irish authorities first discovered horsemeat in beef burgers made by firms in Ireland and Britain on January 15.
+However, the scandal widened two weeks ago when tests on beef lasagne made by the British unit of frozen foods group Findus FODVT.UL showed the product contained up to 100 percent horsemeat.

 Europol are now coordinating criminal investigations across Europe, and in Britain three premises have been probed, two closed down and number of arrests made, Paterson said.